 Usually, it’s enough to ask for their name and professional email address.
 Once you know their professional email address, you will automatically know their website and company.
 But here’s a tip.
 The higher value you offer with your lead magnet, the more info you can request.

-With these lead magnet examples and tips, we have helped our agency clients generate thousands of leads and grow their lists.
+With these lead magnet ideas and tips, we have helped our agency clients generate thousands of leads and grow their lists.
 Now it’s time to share our learning with you:

-Ebooks and guides are long-form lead magnet examples that cover a specific topic from A to Z. They are usually in PDF format, or you can offer multiple eBooks in PDF with a ZIP file.
-But here’s the thing.
+eBooks and guides are long-form lead magnet examples that cover a specific topic completely or partially.
+Feel free to proceed with PDF file format, as this is the most commonly used one.
+You can offer multiple eBooks in PDF with a ZIP file.

 As Google favors long-form, well-researched, and detailed content, marketers prefer to publish long guides and pillar pages on their blog instead of gating their best content behind a PDF.
 So when it comes to creating a downloadable eBook or guide, you should pick a topic that doesn’t have much search volume but will be of interest to your audience.